 As Web Production Assistant, Ms. Kennedy updates webpages for the Institute while adhering to web accessibility standards.
 She has experience with graphic/web design, and web development.
 Ms. Kennedy received a bachelors degree in Multimedia Communications from Carnegie Mellon University and an associates degree in Web Design and Interactive Media from the Art Institute of Philadelphia.

 Mr. Lemanowicz is Assistant Director of Research at the Institute on Disabilities, as well as the Data Coordinator for the NIRS database.
 A 30+ year employee of Temple his responsibilities include statistical analysis and data management on multiple research projects.
 Mr. Lemanowicz co-authored several publications in developmental disabilities and presented at many forums.
 Currently his area of concentration is quality assurance, consumer interviews, and evaluation of the quality of life for individuals with disabilities.
-Mr. Lemanowicz received a bachelor's degree in Business Administration from Temple University.
+Mr. Lemanowicz received a Master of Business Administration degree from Temple University.

-Ms. Letson manages website development, photography, and social media for the Institute.
+Ms. Letson manages website development and accessibility, photography, and social media for the Institute.
 She holds a BFA from the University of Delaware and a master's from Temple University.
 Her professional experience spans news, publishing, finance, nonprofit, and higher education sectors.

 Jule Ann Lieberman

-As Program Coordinator Ms. Lieberman provides information and assistance to consumers of Pennsylvanias Initiative on Assistive Technology (PIAT).
-She conducts assistive technology (AT) demonstrations and training and is responsible for public awareness activities to promote the PIAT's service goals.
+As Assistive Technology Program Coordinator Ms. Lieberman provides information and assistance to consumers of TechOWL services.
+She conducts assistive technology (AT) demonstrations and training and is responsible for public awareness activities to promote TechOWL's service goals.
 Ms. Lieberman has earned her MS in Low Vision Therapy from Salus University, Certificate in AT Applications from California State University Northridge and is a Certified Low Vision Therapist with more than 15 years experience of providing computer AT instruction to adults with vision loss and blindness.
 She recently founded EZ2C Foundation, a non-profit agency serving people adjusting to life with permanent vision loss, earned Certification as Assistive Technology Professional from RESNA, Certified Low vision Therapist from ACVREP, and has obtained dual certification as Low Vision Therapist and Assistive Technology Instructional Specialist from acvrep.org.